Boris Tičić

 Boris Tičić (born 22 May 1957) is a Croatian football defender and later manager.

-Career
+Playing career

 Tičić played for Orijent before joining local rivals Rijeka.
 He played for them in the famous home win over Real Madrid in the 1984–85 UEFA Cup as well as in the controversial away leg defeat.

+Managerial career

+He replaced Nino Kos as manager of Rudar Labin in April 2009, after he was in charge of Pomorac Kostrena in the first part of that season.

+Tičić was named manager of Sabunjar in November 2017.